 Get to a safe place as soon as you can and ask someone you trust to stay with you.

 Contact someone who can help you: a friend, the police (911), or other campus and community agencies.

-Do not shower, drink or eat, douche, or change your clothes.
-These activities destroy important physical evidence in the event that you decide to prosecute the assailant.
+Avoid showering, drinking, eating, douching, or changing your clothes if possible.
+These activities may alter physical evidence in the event that you decide to prosecute the assailant.

 Get medical attention.
 You may have hidden injuries and may want to explore options for preventing pregnancy or sexually transmitted diseases.

 Write down everything that you remember happening, with as much detail as possible.
 This can help with your own healing process and in any legal action you might decide to take.
 This may include a physical description of the perpetrator, their identity if you know it, and the use of threats or force.